 Brought to you by:

-FATV’s Artificially Intelligent Penny Chatbot.
+FATV's Artificially Intelligent Penny Chatbot.
 Your students have questions.
-Penny has answers 24/7/365 – yes, even when you’re sleeping!
+Penny has answers 24/7/365 – yes, even when you're sleeping!
 Penny is up all day and night helping your students get immediate answers to their most pressing questions.
 Free up your advisers to focus on student success, and make your students and staff happy.
-Call 888-704-9090 or visit Penny.Chat to learn more.
+Call 888-704-9090 or visit our website to learn more.

 Republican members of the House education committee on Friday introduced a 542-page bill that would significantly reshape how students apply for and receive federal financial aid.
 The much-anticipated bill to reauthorize the Higher Education Act (HEA) contains some proposals higher education advocates have pushed for, but others that would take a step backwards on higher education access.
 In the coming weeks, NASFAA’s policy & federal relations staff will be providing a series of more detailed analyses into Title IV issues contained in the bill.

 While higher education professionals are still sifting through the House Republicans’ lengthy bill to reauthorize the Higher Education Act (HEA) released Friday, initial reactions focused heavily on condemning proposals to cut various grant and loan programs and eliminate the gainful employment regulations.

 Learn the answer to this question and learn how to instantly find credible and reliable solutions to your most pressing regulatory and compliance questions with NASFAA's AskRegs Knowledgebase.
 The Knowledgebase guide and video tutorials highlight the many features of this tool.